hyperledger/besu-docs/docs/public-networks/get-started/connect/testnet.md

 ### 6. Stake ETH

-Stake your testnet ETH for one or more validators using the [Holesky Staking Launchpad](https://holesky.launchpad.ethereum.org/) or [Ephemery Staking Launchpad](https://launchpad.ephemery.dev/).
+Stake your testnet ETH for one or more validators using the [Holesky Staking Launchpad](https://holesky.launchpad.ethereum.org/), [Hoodi Staking Launchpad](https://hoodi.launchpad.ethereum.org/), or [Ephemery Staking Launchpad](https://launchpad.ephemery.dev/).

-You can check your validator status by searching your Ethereum address on the [Holesky Beacon Chain explorer](https://holesky.beaconcha.in/) or [Ephemery Beacon Chain explorer](https://beaconchain.ephemery.dev/).
+You can check your validator status by searching your Ethereum address on the [Holesky explorer](https://holesky.beaconcha.in/), [Hoodi explorer](https://hoodi.cloud.blockscout.com/), or [Ephemery explorer](https://beaconchain.ephemery.dev/).
 It may take up to multiple days for your validator to be activated and start proposing blocks.